 Vivenna stopped in the middle of the street.
 “What?”

 Denth glanced back at her.
 “This is the Idrian quarter of the city.
-The slums are called the Highlands, for color’s sake.”
+These slums are called the Highlands, for Color’s sake.”

 “Impossible,” she snapped.

 “Very possible,” Denth replied.
 “Immigrants gather, princess.
 I’ve seen it in cities across the world.
-They make a little enclave, and that enclave tends to just get conveniently ignored by the rest of the city.
+They make a little enclave, and that enclave tends to be conveniently ignored by the rest of the city.
 When roads are repaired, other places come first.
-When guard forces are sent to patrol, they visit locations filled with their own people.”
+When guards are sent to patrol, they avoid the foregin sections.”

-“The slum becomes its own little world,” Tonk Fah added, walking up beside her.
-“And that world changes its people.”
+“The slum becomes its own little world,” Tonk Fah said, walking up beside her.
+“A world that changes its people.”

-“Everyone you pass in here is an Idrian, Princess,” Denth said, waving for her to keep walking.
+“Everyone you pass in here is an Idrian,” Denth said, waving for her to keep walking.
 “There’s a reason they have a bad reputation in the rest of the city.”

 Vivenna felt a numb chill.
 No, she thought.
 No, it’s not possible.

-And yet, as she walked, she began to see some signs that what he’d said were true.
-Symbols of Austre sitting--unobtrusive by intention--in the corners of windowsills or on doorsteps.
+And yet, as she walked, she began to see some signs.
+Symbols of Austre placed--unobtrusive by intention--in the corners of windowsills or on doorsteps.
 People in grays and whites.
-Mementoes of the highlands in the form of shepherd’s caps on the occasional child or objects made of pine timber hanging in windows.
+Mementoes of the highlands in the form of shepherd’s caps on the occasional child.
+Objects made of pine timber hanging in windows.

-And yet, if this people were of Idris, it was an Idris corrupted.
-Colors marred many of them, not to mention the air of danger and unwelcomeness.
+And yet, if this people were of Idris, then they’d been completely corrupted.
+Colors marred many of their costumes, not to mention the air of danger and unwelcomeness they gave off.
 And, how could any Idrian even think of becoming a prostitute?

 Finally, she just looked down.
 “It’s true, isn’t it?” she asked of Denth, walking beside her.